rspeer/solvertools/README.md

 Prerequisites
 =============
 You need Python 3.3+, Make, and GNU tools such as 'grep' and 'sort'.
-You also either need NumPy or the tools necessary to build it.

-On Ubuntu, I prepare to build NumPy using:

-    sudo apt-get install build-essential python3-dev gfortran

 To install the code, run: